 Thank you so much for reaching out!
 Please be patient if we don’t respond in “Western Time”.
 We are a small, grassroots organization working hands-on in small villages year-round, and we aren’t always in range of instant communication.
 And not to sound like a cliche, but you matter to us and we will respond the moment we can.
-You can usually reach us on WhatsApp at 94 070 398 2141, or by giving us a shout via email: Hey Sundari SitaRam!
+We are currently in Thailand, and if you are too you can call Sundari at (0) 98-218-5332.
+You can reach us from any country on WhatsApp at +66 98 218 5332, or by giving us a shout via email: Hey Sundari SitaRam!

-Although we do our best, for various (sometimes complicated) reasons, we are not steadily posting on social media, but you can find us a bit on Facebook and Instagram (here and here).
-But mostly we like to connect with you one-on-one (we’re that kind of old-school charity, where personal relationships mean everything!), so zip us that email or WhatsApp message if you ever have questions, comments, or simply want to connect.
+For various, sometimes complicated, reasons, we are not publicly posting on HG social media very often anymore, and are working on how to connect more fully and creatively in the future.
+But mostly we like to connect with you one-on-one (we’re that kind of old-school charity, where personal relationships mean everything!), so zip us that email if you ever have questions, comments, or simply want to connect.

-Everything we do is about relationships.
-For example, relationships between keeping endangered wild elephants in their wild homes and keeping rural children safe in their village homes.
-Or between the health of street dogs and the treatment of family dogs, and the importance of humane treatment for captive elephants and the right for all sentient beings to be free from cruelty.
-Everything is connected!
-The most important relationship we work with is between conflict and coexistence, and how to reduce one and grow the other.
-“Let What Moves You Move the World” is our motto, and we are so glad you are with us.
-Together, a kinder world is possible.
+Everything we do is about relationships, such as the relationship between keeping endangered wild elephants in their wild homes while keeping rural children safe in their village homes, or how humane treatment for captive elephants is connected to the right for all sentient beings to be free from cruelty.
+Or the link between easing the suffering of street dogs and the humane treatment and welfare of family dogs, everything is connected!
+The most important relationship we work with is between conflict and coexistence, reducing one to grow the other.
+It’s the embodiment of Love in Action, circling up around the most vulnerable every day to create a kinder world for all.